A SHORT HISTORY OF ENGLAND

 British Foreign Policy in the 19th Century

 The 19th century was a relatively peaceful era for Britain.
-After the defeat of Napoleon in 1815 Britain only fought one war with another European power, the Crimean War against Russia (1854-1846).
+After the defeat of Napoleon in 1815 Britain only fought against another European power once, in the Crimean War (1853-1856).
 Other wars were colonial wars involving small numbers of soldiers.

 Life in the 19th Century

 England in the 20th Century

 Life was hard for the working class at the beginning of the 20th century.
 In 1900 surveys showed that between 15% and 20% of the population were living at subsistence (bare survival) level.
 Worse between 8% and 10% of the population were living below subsistence level.

 In 1906 a Liberal government was elected and they introduced a number of reforms.
 From 1906 local councils were allowed to provide free school meals.
 In 1907 school medical inspections began.